-Impact 4.7-7 Implementation of the proposed plans would not expose people or structures to a significant risk of loss, injury, or death involving wildland fires, including where wildlands are adjacent to urbanized areas or where residences are intermixed with wildlands.
-This would be a less-than-significant impact.
+Implementation of the proposed plan would not expose people or structures to a significant risk of loss, injury, or death involving wildland fires, including where wildlands are adjacent to urbanized areas or where residences are intermixed with wildlands.
+This impact is less than significant.

-Implementation of the proposed plans could result in the development of residential, commercial, industrial and public facilities uses.
-Areas designated as Very High Fire Hazard Severity Zone are located in the hilly northern and western portions of the Granada Hills-Knollwood CPA.
-Much of this area are designated as Open Space and surrounded by areas of low density residential and the proposed plans do not propose any changes to these areas.
+Implementation of the San Pedro Community Plan and implementing ordinances could result in the development of retail, office, industrial, and residential uses.
+Areas designated as Very High Fire Hazard Severity Zone are located in open space areas of the hilly southern and western portions of the CPA.
+Much of this area is designated as Open Space and surrounded by areas of Low Density Residential and the CPA and implementing ordinances do not propose any changes to these areas.
 However, some construction could occur in some areas near the Very High Fire Hazard Severity Zone or Fire Buffer Zone.

 New construction in the Very High Fire Hazard Severity Zone must comply with a variety of strict requirements including provisions for emergency vehicle access, use of approved building materials and design, brush clearance and so forth.
 Susceptible areas have land development that is governed by special state and local codes, and property owners are required to follow maintenance guidelines aimed at reducing the amount and continuity of the fuel (vegetation) surrounding structures.
-State, county, and City fire safe building code requirements would be incorporated into new development, as appropriate.

-With implementation of the hazard reduction standards, the impact resulting in the risk of loss, injury, or death involving wildland fires would be less than significant.
+State, county, and City fire safety building code requirements would be incorporated into new development, as appropriate.
+With implementation of the hazard reduction standards, the impact resulting in the risk of loss, injury, or death involving wildland fires is less than significant.

-Impact 4.7-8 Construction of future development under the proposed plans could occur adjacent to existing or proposed school sites, but would not result in increased hazards for schools.
+Construction of future development under the proposed plan could occur adjacent to existing or proposed school sites, but would not result in increased hazards for schools.
 Compliance with existing regulations would ensure this impact remains less than significant.

-Development or redevelopment under the proposed plans could occur adjacent to existing or proposed schools and could result in increased noise or traffic from construction vehicles.
+Development or redevelopment under the proposed plan could occur adjacent to existing or proposed schools and could result in increased noise or traffic from construction vehicles.
 This could result in increased noise and a safety hazard for pedestrians from construction traffic.
-However, with compliance to existing regulations this impact is less than significant.
+However, with compliance with existing regulations, this impact is less than significant.